-In fiscal 2017, the Compensation Committee retained Hugessen, a leading executive compensation consulting firm, to assist with the development of a compensation and performance framework for measuring and evaluating the performance of its CEO.
-Hugessen's fees for fiscal 2017 were \$45,838.
+In fiscal 2017, the Compensation Committee retained Hugessen, a leading executive compensation consulting firm, to assist with the development of a compensation and performance framework for measuring and evaluating the performance of its CEO and, in fiscal 2018, the Compensation Committee retained Hugessen to assist with the development of long-term performance based equity awards with forward-looking performance metrics.
+Hugessen's fees for fiscal 2018 were \$115,182 and for fiscal 2017 were \$45,838.

 For various projects since July 2006, the Company has retained Johnson Associates Inc., a boutique compensation consulting firm specializing in the financial services industry.
-In each of the fiscal years since fiscal 2011, Johnson Associates Inc. was retained to benchmark compensation of the Company's executive officers.
-In fiscal 2017, the aggregate fees billed for these services were US\$12,350.
-In fiscal 2016, the aggregate fees billed for these services were US\$12,555.
+In fiscal 2017, Johnson Associates Inc. was retained to benchmark compensation of the Company's executive officers; the aggregate fees billed for these services were US\$12,350.

-COMPENSATION OF NAMED EXECUTIVE OFFICERS FOR FISCAL 2016
+COMPENSATION OF NAMED EXECUTIVE OFFICERS FOR FISCAL 2018

 The "Named Executive Officers" (also referred to as "NEOs") of a company are the CEO, the CFO and each of the three most highly compensated executive officers (or the three most highly compensated individuals acting in a similar capacity) other than the CEO and CFO, at the end of the most recently completed financial year.
-In fiscal 2017, the Named Executive Officers of Canaccord Genuity Group Inc. were its CEO.
-Dan Daviau; its CFO until February 9, 2017, Brad Kotush; its CFO from February 10, 2017, Don MacFayden; David Kassie, Executive Chairman; David Esfandi, CEO of Canaccord Genuity Wealth Limited (the group's wealth management operating subsidiary headquartered in London, England); and Stuart Raftus, Chief Administrative Officer of the Company and President of Canaccord Genuity Wealth Management.
+In fiscal 2018, the Named Executive Officers of Canaccord Genuity Group Inc. were its CEO.
+Dan Daviau; its CFO, Don MacFayden; Marcus Freeman, Chief Executive Officer of Canaccord Genuity (Australia) Limited, the group's operating subsidiary in Australia; Jeffrey Barlow, President of Canaccord Genuity LLC, the group's capital markets operating subsidiary in the United States; and Stuart Raftus, Chief Administrative Officer and President of Canaccord Genuity Wealth Management.

-For fiscal 2017, the compensation of the Company's NEOs included the following elements:
+For fiscal 2018, the compensation of the Company's NEOs included the following elements: